US Banking for Pakistani LLC Owners: What Actually Works

 What Wise does not provide:

-- FDIC insurance — Wise is an Electronic Money Institution, not a bank.
-Funds are safeguarded in ring-fenced accounts at partner institutions, but deposit insurance does not apply
+- FDIC insurance.
+Wise is an Electronic Money Institution, not a bank.
+Funds are safeguarded in ring-fenced accounts, but deposit insurance does not apply.

 - Lending products (no credit line, no business loans)